Azure-Samples/MachineLearningSamples-BigData/Docs/scenario-big-data.md

 ### Operationalization

 In this section, we operationalize the model we created in the previous steps as web service and demo how we can use the web service to predict workload.
 We use Azure ML Operationalization Command-Line Interfaces (CLIs) to package the code and dependencies as Docker images and publish the model as containerized web service.
 Refer to  [Operationalization Overview](https://github.com/Azure/Machine-Learning-Operationalization/blob/master/documentation/operationalization-overview.md) for more details.
 You can use the commandline prompt in Azure ML Workbench to run the Azure ML Operationalization CLIs.
 You can also run the  Azure ML Operationalization CLIs on Ubuntu Linux by following the [installation guide](https://github.com/Azure/Machine-Learning-Operationalization/blob/master/documentation/install-on-ubuntu-linux.md).

+> [!NOTE]
+> Replace any argument variable in all the following commands with its actual value.
+It takes around 40 minutes to finish this section.
+>

 Choose a unique string as the environment for operationalization and we use the string "[unique]" to represent the string you choose.